cds-snc/gcds-docs/src/en/foundations/colour/usage.md

 permalink: /en/foundations/colour/
 translationKey: "colour"
 tags: ["colourEN", "usage"]
-type: color
+tokenTable:
   headers:
     color-preview: ""
     token-name: Token name
     value: Hex
     rgb: RGB
     use-case: Use case
   useCases:
     text-primary: Use the primary text colour for all text on a white or 100 shade background.
     text-secondary: Use the secondary text colour on white backgrounds only.
 Only use it to contrast with primary text.
     text-light: Use the light text colour on 700 shade backgrounds or darker.
     link-default: Use the default link colour for links on white backgrounds.
     link-hover: Use the hover link colour for links on white backgrounds.
     link-light: Use the light link colour for links on 700 shade backgrounds or darker.
     border-default: Use the default border colour for borders or icons on a white background.
     danger-background: Use the danger background colour as background emphasis on destructive actions or critical feedback.
     danger-border: Use the danger border colour for borders on destructive actions or critical feedback.
     danger-text: Use the danger text colour on white or danger backgrounds to put emphasis on destructive actions or critical feedback.
     disabled-background: Use the disabled background colour as little as possible.
 If you have to disable an interactive element, use the disabled colour as a background.
     disabled-text: Use the disabled text colour for any text withing the disabled component.
     focus-background: The focus background colour should only be applied when focusing on an interactive element.
     focus-text: The focus text colour should only be applied when focusing on an interactive element.
     focus-textForm: The focus text form colour should only be applied when focusing on form elements.
 Do not use this token for elements that aren’t form elements.
 ---

 ## Accessibility and colour tokens